vinodamity/spring-boot-neo4j/README.md

-	/searchby/city/{city}     -  Search all employees by city name /searchby/gender/{gender} -  Search all employees by gender /add/new				        -  Add new employee(s) and relationship to an existing employee as supervisor /delete/employee		     -  Delete an employee and its associated relationship from heirarchy /add/relationship/for/reportees/to/supervisor  - Add a relationship for an existing employee to existing supervisor
+	/searchby/city/{city}     -  Search all employees by city name /searchby/gender/{gender} -  Search all employees by gender /add/new				        -  Add new employee(s) and relationship to an existing employee as supervisor /delete/employee		     -  Delete an employee and its associated relationship from hierarchy /hierarchy/between/{fromEmpId}/to/{toEmpId} - Get hierarchy path between two employees /direct/reportees/of/{empId} - Graph traversal query to identify the direct reportees for a supervisor /indirect/reportees/of/{empId} - Graph traversal query to identify the indirect reportee /add/relationship/for/reportees/to/supervisor  - Add a relationship for an existing employee to existing supervisor /update/relationship/employee/{empId}/{existing_supervisorid}/{new_supervisorid} - Modify the relationship of an existing employee 																											   and map to another supervisor in org. hierarchy

 ## Spring Boot Implementation